Bob Orton: Personal life

 Orton married his wife Rita on January 22, 1950.
 Together they had three children: Bob Jr., Barry, and Rhonda.
 Bob Jr.'s son, Randy Orton, is also a professional wrestler.

 Orton and André the Giant were good friends for many years.

 Death

-Orton died in Las Vegas, Nevada on July 16, 2006, at the age of 76, five days short of his 77th birthday, following multiple heart attacks.
-His grandson stated "He had a heart attack at home, and they took him to the hospital where he had another more severe heart attack, he had an eight hour surgery that gave him a 20 percent chance to survive; he did, but about 10 hours after the surgery he passed away."
+Orton died in Las Vegas, Nevada on July 16, 2006, at the age of 80, five days short of his 81st birthday, following multiple heart attacks.
 He was cremated and had his ashes scattered on Mount Charleston, Nevada in April 2007.